microsoft/verona/src/mlir/passes.md

  * class fields, which could have been modified by a previous step, depending on runtime behaviour, and are therefore very hard to prove either way.

+### IR state afterwards

+After the alias analysis step, the IR shouldn't change much in structure.

+If we found opportunities for optimisation at the MLIR level, then some code may have simplified, but not changed in dialect support.
+For the rest of the alias information, we should annotate the operations to carry on TBAA info into the LLVM IR and allow LLVM to optimise on its own.

 ## Dynamic vs static calls

 Static calls are cheaper than dynamic calls.
 The former is represented in MLIR